fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2024-11-19】[ncalc / ncalc](https://github.com/ncalc/ncalc) - NCalc is a fast and lightweight expression evaluator library for  NET, designed for flexibility and high performance  It supports a wide range of mathematical and logical operations
 * 【2024-11-15】[CommunityToolkit / Aspire](https://github.com/CommunityToolkit/Aspire) - A community project with additional components and extensions for  NET Aspire
 * 【2024-11-12】[countincognito / Zametek ProjectPlan](https://github.com/countincognito/Zametek.ProjectPlan) - A basic desktop alternative to Microsoft Project to help automate project design
 * 【2024-11-05】[DanielKote / Foreman2](https://github.com/DanielKote/Foreman2) - Visual planning tool for Factorio